texbarnes/advanced-express-practice/README.md

 * Create class components to show the details of each Type in our system
 * Vehicle.js, Product.js, Contact.js, Comment.js
 * Use the instructions from Containers to decide what props to use
-* You decide what to show in the detail
+* You decide what to show in the detail (HTML wise)
 * In componentDidMount
     * Extract the path parameter id
     * call the appropriate get action to get one thing